pingidentity/pingidentity-devops-getting-started/docs/how-to/existingLicense.md

 ### Note on updating the product license when mounting it as a file
 If you are updating the license file for a product, simply replacing the file on the filesystem may not update the license of the running server.

 For PingData products (PingDirectory, PingDataSync, PingAuthorize, and PingDirectoryProxy) the license can be updated by copying the new license to the expected location in the server profile - `pd.profile/server-root/pre-setup`.
-Then dsconfig can be used to update the license on the running server.
+After doing so, dsconfig can be used to update the license on the running server.
 Ensure that the updated license file is still present in the server profile on subsequent restarts of the container.

 For example, for PingDirectory:
 ```